cseanburns/semantic_web_development/src/3a2-colors-units-measurements.md

 }
 ```

-We can add background color the `<section>` element to create a box-like effect:
+We can add background color the `<section>` element to create a box-like effect.
+The code below uses HSL and RGB, as an example.

 ```
 section {